ShivaKumarSatakuri/defense-shooter/README.md

 # Future enhancements
 - Add a jet as an image for the player
 - Add game sounds like firing a bullet and bullets hitting each other
+- Possible refactoring of code if need be